Helicia nilagirica: Description

-A tree that grows some 5-15m tall.
+A tree that grows some tall.
 Leaves range from papery to leathery, as they age they become glabrous, cuneate base with is somewhat decurrent into the petiole, with an entire margin, though sometimes distinctly serrate or just serrate on the apical half, apex are either shortly acuminate, more or less acuminate or obtuse.
 Inflorescences are axillary or ramiflorous, some 10–18 cm (up to 24 cm) in size.
 The dark green fruit are ovoid to globose, some (2-)2.5-3.5 cm in diameter, pericarp is hard and leathery.
 The species flowers from May to August, fruiting occurs from November to July.
-Traits that can distinguish Helicia nilagirica from other Helicia species include: pilose bracts of flower pairs that are around 1 mm and pilose; the dark green fruit more or less globose, and some 2.5-3.5 cm in diameter; and the pericarp being 1.5-3mm thick.
+Traits that can distinguish Helicia nilagirica from other Helicia species include: pilose bracts of flower pairs that are around 1 mm and pilose; the dark green fruit more or less globose, and some 2.5-3.5 cm in diameter; and the pericarp being 1.5-3 mm thick.

 The trunks specific density is 0.61 g/cm^{3}, while the taxa's wood density is 0.65 g/cm^{3}.